Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 This section features environmental litigation, as well as advisory and transactional support for clients.
 'Traditional' environment work includes regulatory compliance, litigation and enforcement actions related to air, water, wetlands, waste and endangered species.
 We also include advice to corporate and financial clients on the environmental aspects of M&A, financings, securities offerings and other transactions that involve due diligence and environmental insurance issues.

-There is also a UK-wide Environment: Claimant section which ranks firms and individuals, and Environment: Climate Change (UK-wide) which recognises individuals who advise on Climate Change work.
+There is also a UK-wide Environment: Claimant section which ranks firms and individuals.

-Firms can provide separate submissions and referee spreadsheets to Environment, Environment: Climate Change and Environment: Claimant.
+Firms can provide separate submissions and referee spreadsheets to Environment & Climate Change and Environment: Claimant.

 Related sections: Group Litigation: Claimant, Health & Safety, Planning, Real Estate